mafintosh/protocol-buffers/README.md

   Encoded+decoded 1000000 objects in 2826 ms (353857 enc+dec/s)
 ```

-Note that JSON parsing/serialization in node is native function that is *really* fast.
+Note that JSON parsing/serialization in node is a native function that is *really* fast.

 ## License